kevin-mcneil/CSM-Playbook/README.md

 # Customer Success Manager Playbook

-A practical, technical-friendly operating system for a Great CSM in B2B SaaS.
+A practical, day to day operating system for a Great Customer Success Manager in a technical or security adjacent business to business software as a service environment.
+Designed for someone pivoting into Customer Success Management from a technical background.

 ## Documentation

-All sections have been broken into folders under /docs.
+All sections are organized into folders under /docs.
+Each section contains its full content in a dedicated README file.

 ## Core Playbook Sections